Computing, Network & Wireless

 This policy mandates the use of genuine and licensed software and programmes for academic research and related purposes.
 It is imperative that due regard be given to copyright and other rights of third-parties and the use of unlicensed and pirated software for academic research and related purposes by using TIFR networks, computer systems and IPs be prohibited.

 The following items describe general policies for usage and administration of TIFR's computing facilities.

 computing facilities are to be provided by TIFR and its centres, departments and schools in support of the research, teaching, administration and public services according to the mission of the institute.

 users of TIFR computing facilities are to be limited primarily to TIFR's academic and other staff, students and visitors for purposes that conform to the requirements of the item above.

-Any usage which contravenes local, state and central government laws or violates norms of TIFR usage will be treated as misuse.
+Any usage which contravenes local, state and central government laws, third-party rights or violates norms of TIFR usage will be treated as misuse.
 Two specific categories of misuse are listed below.
 All listed actions and others which effectively amount to the same are considered to be misuse of TIFR's computing, communications and network facility.